Introducción a los Métodos y Estrategias de Alcance

 After completing this course, you will be able to...

-- Articulate what outreach is and the components of the Health Outreach Model
+• Define “health outreach” and describe the key components of the Community Health Outreach Model

 Subject Matter Expert